-THE DEVELOPMENT OF PARALYMPIC ATHLETES IN CANADAPosted on April 12, 2017
+THE DEVELOPMENT OF PARALYMPIC ATHLETES IN CANADAApril 12, 2017

 SIRC is pleased to be working together with Sport Canada to share current research on topics informing policy and promoting quality sport programming.
 This week we are sharing highlights of a recent article examining THE DEVELOPMENT OF PARALYMPIC ATHLETES IN CANADA.